A Model-Independent Precision Test of General Relativity using LISA Bright Standard Sirens: GW mock samples for LISA

 \texttt{Delay Models:} In the study of MBBHs formation, time delays play a crucial role by affecting the evolution and eventual merger of these systems.
 These delays stem from various mechanisms, including dynamical friction, galaxy mergers, and the internal dynamical evolution of MBBHs within galaxies \cite{Barausse:2012fy,Sesana:2014bea,Antonini:2015sza,Klein:2015hvg}.
 The impact of these time delays is modeled through different scenarios, each with distinct implications for merger rates and characteristics\cite{Boylan-Kolchin:2007bvo,Barausse:2020mdt,Khan:2016vln,khan2012formation}.

-All of these factors and their combinations affect the event rate and the mass model of these MBBHs, which are crucial for understanding the range of scenarios detectable by LISA (for more details, see reference \cite{Barausse:2020mdt,Barausse:2012fy}\footnote{\url{https://people.sissa.it/~barausse/catalogs/readme.pdf}} ).
+All of these factors and their combinations affect the event rate and the mass model of these MBBHs, which are crucial for understanding the range of scenarios detectable by LISA (for more details, see reference \cite{Barausse:2020mdt,Barausse:2012fy}).
 These elements collectively influence our predictions of the frequency and characteristics of MBBHs merger events.
 The actual mechanisms of MBH mergers and the corresponding mass models remain largely unknown.
+The total number of compact binary coalescences per unit redshift is estimated by the equation